smf-steve/parse_options/MUSING.md

 # Next Steps/Work
   1. muse some more
   1. finish working on fictitious, an examplar for using getopts
-  1. validate parse_options works
-     - based upon musing of improving getopts
-     - appears to be comparable to getopt's functionality
   1. create a version of fictitious, as an examplar for using getopt
-  1. create a version of parse_option using getopt
-  1. refine musing
+  1. reframe parse_option to be self_example.bash
+     - use lessons learns to couch the program similar to the use of getopts/getopt
   1. create TDB specification for man git
+  -
+  1. Of course continually cleanup and document

 # Current Recap